Level Set Teleportation: An Optimization Perspective: LEVEL SET TELEPORTATION

 Choosing \( \eta \) to be the largest step-size satisfying \cref{eq:armijo-ls} gives the following progress condition: \begin{restatable}{lemma}{stabilityTeleportProgressLS} Suppose \( f \) is \( L \)-smooth, convex, and satisfies Hessian stability on \( \calS_0 \).
 Then the first step of GD with Armijo line-search after teleporting satisfies,

 \end{restatable}

-Converting Lemmas~\ref{lemma:stability-teleport-progress} and~\ref{lemma:stability-teleport-progress-ls} into a fast convergence rate requires that we merge the linear progress from steps after teleporting with the sub-linear progress from standard GD steps.
-Our proof technique, which unrolls the linear rate across adjacent iterations with teleportation and then bounds \( \delta_k \) using the descent lemma, yields a novel combined convergence rate.
+Converting Lemmas~\ref{lemma:stability-teleport-progress} and~\ref{lemma:stability-teleport-progress-ls} into a fast convergence rate requires merging the linear progress from steps after teleporting with the sub-linear progress from standard GD.
+Our proof technique unrolls the linear rate across adjacent iterations with teleportation and then bounds \( \delta_k \) using the descent lemma to yield a combined convergence rate.
 In what follows, we assume the step-sizes are selected by line-search; see \cref{thm:stability-teleport} for an alternative result using a fixed step-size. \begin{restatable}{theorem}{stabilityTeleportLS} Suppose \( f \) is \( L \)-smooth, convex, and satisfies Hessian stability on \( \calS_0 \).
-Consider any teleportation schedule \( \calT \) such that \( 0 \not \in \calT \) and let \( M = K - \abs{\calT} \) be the number of steps without teleportation.
+Consider any tele-schedule \( \calT \) and let \( M = K - \abs{\calT} \) be the number of steps without teleportation.
 Then GD with step-size chosen by Armijo line-search converges as,